Aaron Rodgers Player Prop Bets for NFL Week 11 | Green Bay vs. Minnesota 11/21/2021

 Season Stats

-- Rodgers has thrown for 2,186 yards (218.6 ypg) to lead Green Bay, completing 66.4% of his passes and tossing 17 touchdown passes and four interceptions this season.

-- He's also rushed 20 times for 55 yards and two touchdowns, averaging 5.5 yards per game.
+- He has added 55 rushing yards on 20 carries (plus two touchdowns), averaging 5.5 yards per game.

-- The Packers have thrown the ball in 56.1% of their plays from scrimmage this year while running the ball 43.9% of the time.
-This offensive attack ranks 17th in the NFL in points scored.
+- The Packers, who rank 17th in the NFL in points scored, have attempted a pass 56.1% of the time while opting for the ground attack 43.9% of the time.

-- Rodgers has thrown 56 passes in the red zone this season, 50.0% of his team's red zone plays.
+- Rodgers accounts for 50.0% of his team's red zone plays, with 56 of his 295 pass attempts coming from inside the opponent's 20-yard line.

 - Click over to SISportsbook and find the latest player props and odds for Rodgers' matchup with the Vikings.